Volunteering at BMC

 Deliveries & Special Projects

-Help spread the word about BMC by joining the Deliveries & Special Projects Committee.
-Formerly known as the Mailings & Deliveries Committee, this group's primary function is to deliver BMC promotional materials to local and nearby communities each April/May.
-Periodically we may assist with other BMC projects such as fillings Prelude Gala gift bags, or other BMC promotional projects.
+Deliveries and Special Project's primary role is to deliver BMC promotional materials to local and nearby communities each April/May to help spread the word about BMC.
+Periodically the committee may assist with other BMC projects such as filling Prelude Gala gift bags or other BMC promotional projects.

 Landscape

-Share your gardening skills in beautifying the BMC campus.
-You may adopt an individual garden space and/or work in groups.
-Participate in the planning and implementation of the gardens.
-Volunteers do light to moderate physical labor.
+The Landscape Committee invites volunteers to share their gardening skills in beautifying the BMC campus.
+Volunteers may adopt an individual garden space and work in groups, taking part in both the planning and implementation of the gardens.
 Volunteers can work flexible hours of their choosing.
-This committee is active from spring through autumn.
+This committee is active from early spring through autumn.
+Minimum physical requirements: Volunteers must be able to do light to moderate physical labor.

 Photography & Communications